jpskhalsa/Learn_Git/README.md

 - Name: JAGPREET SINGH
 - Roll No.: didn't get
-- Interests: use and learn about new technologies.
+- Interests: use and learn about new technologies, java